ExaByt3s/frostybot/README.md

                 php index.php log             (Show log file contents for bot instance, last 10 lines is the default) php index.php log 20          (Show log file contents for bot instance, last 20 lines)

-           examples in messagebox / pinescript alerts

-                // NOTE anything ing the message box is interpreted as a command, so don't use the message bog for a general description!
+           Examples in messagebox / pinescript alerts (NOTE anything ing the message box is interpreted as a command)

                 long            (Will use the DEFAULT_ORDER_SIZE specified below with a market order) long 10000      (Will enter long position of USD 10000 with a market order)